 This isn’t a question of whether or not you’ve been there before.
 It’s a question of whether or not you’ve done more than drive through the area.
 Take a slow look around before you start riding.
 Try to familiarize yourself with the best places to turn if you need to turn, the best places to stop if you need to stop, and any potential hazards that might be in the area.
 Take this time to see if there’s a better route you can take.

 When you’re on a bike, you are the most vulnerable to the dangers of the road.
-It’s vital that you know what you’ll be riding through and highlight potential problems that you could encounter.
+You must know what you’ll be riding through and highlight potential problems that you could encounter.
 If you’re not sure what the traffic will be like, do some research.
-When you’re planning a route, pay attention to the types of intersections, high traffic areas, and more.
+When you’re planning a route, pay attention to the types of intersections, high-traffic areas, and more.

 Use this tip to avoid collisions.
 Intersections are the most dangerous place for a cyclist.
-If you don’t have to use an intersection, don’t.
-An intersection is a four-way intersection between two or more streets, a driveway, or parking lot entrance.
+An intersection is a four-way intersection between two or more streets, a driveway, or a parking lot entrance.
 Don’t forget that driveways are as important as intersections in this case.

 Try to use wide streets ‒ the wider the better.
-Taking a turn on a wide street is actually more challenging than on a narrow one.
+Taking a turn on a side street is more challenging than on a narrow one.
 Cyclists who ride on the center of the road are more visible to drivers because they are not hidden by the parked cars.
-Center of the road is the safest place for a cyclist to ride.
+The Center of the road is the safest place for a cyclist to ride.